hyeong0113/vanRestaurantApp/README.md

 ## Roadmap
 There are some future features suchs...
 - Authentication feature for registered user
-- Search restaurants by a name of location
 - Init Google map and show the location of the top-rated restaurant
 - (Considering) search other category such as gym or cafe, not only restaurant